ThePickleGawd/SimWorld-EmToM/README.md

 # Roll out a short trajectory
 for _ in range(100):
     observation, reward = env.step()
-    # TODO: plug this into your RL loop / logging as needed
+    # Plug this into your RL loop / logging as needed
 ```